CiscoSecurity/tr-05-serverless-relay/aws/HOWTO.md

 prefix but still match the profile name in the AWS `credentials` file.
 Compare:
 `[profile serverless]` vs `[serverless]`.

-**NOTE.** Your AWS region should be geographically as close to your CTR region as possible to reduce latency as much as possible.
+**NOTE.** Your AWS region should be geographically as close to your Threat Response region as possible to reduce latency as much as possible.
+The recommended AWS regions are: `us-east-1`, `eu-west-1`, `ap-northeast-1`.

 Finally, you have to specify which AWS profile to use for deploying your Zappa application by defining the `profile_name` setting in the